When cleaning with a manual toothbrush – what’s the best technique to use?

-The other great thing about electric toothbrushes are that they have a built in timer which means you are far more likely to brush for at least 2 minutes, although for most adults 2.5 – 3 minutes is ideal.
+The other great thing about electric toothbrushes is that they have a built-in timer which means you are far more likely to brush for at least 2 minutes, although for most adults 2.5 – 3 minutes is ideal.

 What are the benefits of a manual toothbrush?